SouthGreenPlatform/genoring/README.md

     #   @tags: OPT INS
     DRUPAL_USER=genoring
   See modules/genoring/env/genoring.env for more examples.
+  Note: enabled Docker Compose profiles can be provided to a container through an environment variable defined as "COMPOSE_PROFILES=${COMPOSE_PROFILES}".
+  See "services" note for details on Docker Compose profiles.
 - "services": a set of YAML files containing the docker definition of each service provided by the module.
 See https://docs.docker.com/compose/compose-file/05-services/ for details.